Language Basics

 • Other special types: Entity, FieldPath.

-In the description of each Field you'll find important information, including:
+The description of each Field contains important information, including:

-• Required vs Optional, indicating whether the field is mandatory or if it can be skipped.
+• Required versus Optional, indicating whether the field is mandatory or if it can be skipped.

 • Field Dependency.
 Only Optional Fields have Dependencies.
 This describes the additional checks when using this field, like Use Field B only if Field A is set, or When Field A is used, do not set Field B or Field C.